 Myth 4) You have to sleep in dorm rooms

 Again, you can go as extravagant as you want or as cheap as you want.
 If you are traveling on a tight budget and by yourself then staying at hostels are going to be your best bet.
 What most people don’t realize is many hostels offer private rooms for a reasonable price.
 If these private rooms are just too expensive for you then be sure to book your bed in advance.
 Check hostel ratings and reviews online and book a room with the fewest number of beds in it.
-This will minimize the amount of people coming and going and can make for a quieter sleep.
+This will minimize the people coming and going and can make for a quieter sleep.
 For those traveling in groups, splitting a hotel room is often cheaper than individually paying for a dorm room bed.

 Myth 5) Backpacking is dirty

 Just because you are trying to save a few dollars by sleeping in hostels doesn’t mean you have to stay in a hell hole every night.
 Sites like hostels.com, tripadvisor.com, and hostworld.com all provide access to hostel reviews by travelers just like you.
 These sites are valuable tools for finding where you will rest your head next.
 Ratings for individual hostels include a score for cleanliness so aim high when booking your bed.
 These reviews and ratings have weeded out the less desirable accommodations over the last decade or so and have forced ones that are less desirable to make improvements.
 There are plenty of amazingly comfortable and clean hostels out there.
 Don’t get me wrong, there are still filthy hostels and hotels but they are easy to pick out.
 I am saying to avoid them.